 Leatherback, hawksbill, and green turtles

-March to September is nesting season for the leatherbacks who may come from far away to nest on the beach where they were born.
-Their hatchlings will emerge six to eight weeks afterwards and head for the sea.
-Green turtles and hawksbills inhabit the coastal waters year round, and you can spot them foraging for food on the reefs and sea grass beds.
+March to September is nesting season for the leatherbacks who come from far away to nest on the beach where they were born.
+Female leatherbacks come ashore roughly every two to three years, nesting multiple times per season, and laying roughly 100 eggs per visit once they reach sexual maturity (at 25–30 years old).
+Their hatchlings will emerge roughly eight weeks afterwards and head for the sea.
+The ones that reach adulthood can live to be 45–50 years old, on average, and reach up to 2,000lbs and 10ft in length.
+Peak season for seeing both nesting adults and babies emerging from nests is June through August.
+Green turtles (which can reach up to 400lbs) and hawksbills (up to 200lbs) inhabit the coastal waters year round, and you can spot them foraging for food on the reefs and sea grass beds.

-You can become a volunteer with Save Our Sea Turtles and join their efforts in tagging turtles, counting nests and rescuing disoriented hatchlings.
+Contact SOS Tobago, North-east Sea Turtles (NEST) Tobago, or reputable tour guides to arrange for your tour.
+You can become a volunteer with Save Our Sea Turtles (t: 328-7351) and join their efforts in tagging turtles, counting nests and rescuing disoriented hatchlings.
 You must commit to a minimum of four weeks between March and September.
 Graduate students and marine researchers enjoy working alongside staff and other volunteers.

 - Turtles will not come out of the water and onto the beach if they see any lights or movements.
 It is very important that you keep all noise and movements to a minimum